Tyrone Power: Military service

 In July 1944, Power was assigned to Marine Transport Squadron (VMR)-352 as a R5C (Navy version of Army Curtiss Commando C-46) transport co-pilot at Marine Corps Air Station Cherry Point, North Carolina.
 The squadron moved to Marine Corps Air Station El Centro in California in December 1944.
 Power was later reassigned to VMR-353, joining them on Kwajalein Atoll in the Marshall Islands in February 1945.
-From there, he flew missions carrying cargo in and wounded Marines out during the Battles of Iwo Jima (Feb-Mar 1945) and Okinawa (Apr-Jun 1945).
+From there, he flew missions carrying cargo in and wounded Marines out during the Battles of Iwo Jima (February to March 1945) and Okinawa (April to June 1945).
 For his services in the Pacific War, Power was awarded the American Campaign Medal, the Asiatic-Pacific Campaign Medal with two bronze stars, and the World War II Victory Medal.
 Power returned to the United States in November 1945 and was released from active duty in January 1946.
 He was promoted to the rank of captain in the reserves on May 8, 1951.
 He remained in the reserves the rest of his life and reached the rank of major in 1957.